How to Use Water Cooled Ophir Sensors

 |Fig. 1 Corrosion in anodized aluminum|

 What type of water is best for Ophir sensors?
 As stated above, some types of water promote corrosion.
-Therefore we recommend using deionized water in a closed circulating system.
-Note that deionized water is usually slightly acidic (pH 5.65) due to absorption of CO2 from the atmosphere.
+Therefore we recommend using deionized or distilled water in a closed circulating system.
+Note that deionized or distilled water is usually slightly acidic (pH 5.65) due to absorption of CO2 from the atmosphere.
 For best results, the cooling water can be neutralized by adding 5 ml of a 10 mM solution of NaOH for each liter of water in the cooling system.
-Note that deionized water is sometimes considered to be "hungry" for ions and therefore corrosive but this is not significant for closed circulating systems.
+Note that deionized or distilled water is sometimes considered to be "hungry" for ions and therefore corrosive but this is not significant for closed circulating systems.

 What about tap water?
 Tap water is usually okay but sometimes tap water contains various amounts of dissolved ions, some of which may degrade sensor performance or integrity.
 Chlorides, sulfates and heavy metal ions can greatly accelerate corrosion.
 We have found that the most problematic for Ophir power sensors is tap water containing chlorides and this should be avoided.

 Divalent metals and carbonate – their concentrations determine the "hardness" of the water - can precipitate out as scale which impedes heat transfer from the disk to the cooling water.
 Because water quality varies geographically, there is no way of knowing whether locally available water would encourage damage to the sensor.
-In light of this uncertainty, we recommend use of DI water which gives uniform operating conditions for all customers.
+In light of this uncertainty, we recommend use of DI or distilled water which gives uniform operating conditions for all customers.
 Also tap water may have biological fouling from some combination of bacteria, fungi, and algae.
 To flourish they need nutrients from the water in the circulator.
-DI water is likely to contain fewer of these nutrients than untreated tap water.
+DI and certainly distilled water is likely to contain fewer of these nutrients than untreated tap water.
 If biofouling is a problem, various anti-fouling compounds can be used to try and control growth.
 Known antimicrobials include organotins, bis(trichloromethyl)sulfone, methylenebis(thiocyanate) (MBT), Beta-bromo-Beta-nitrostyrene (BNS), dodecylguanidine salts, and bromonitropropanediol (BNPD).
 If necessary, please consult a water treatment specialist.

 What about Using Propylene or Ethylene glycols or other additives?
 It is not clear why one would want to use glycol additives as they degrade the cooling efficiency of the sensor and entail various degrees of toxicity.
 Normally these additives are used in systems to prevent freezing or boiling, which should not be an issue when operating Ophir/Newport sensors properly.
 While commercial glycol preparations include corrosion inhibiting additives, such additives can be added to water without using ethylene or propylene glycols.
 If glycol preparations are used, the pH of the mixture should be kept between 8 and 9.
 For closed circuit water cooling systems with copper and aluminum in them such as our power meters, there are commercial products that can help such as Optishield Plus.